 Amanda Claire Ho

-As a child, Amanda Claire Ho, 23, used to take walks around her neighborhood with her dad and a composition notebook, jotting down every life form she saw.
+As a child, Amanda Ho, used to take walks around her neighborhood with her dad and a composition notebook, jotting down every life form she saw.
 After filling it with terrible sketches of fungi, newts, and redwoods, she had unwittingly signed herself up for a lifetime of environmental science.

-Amanda grew up by the water in Berkeley, California.
+Amanda grew up by the water in California.
 Spending most of her time in the ocean, she developed an insatiable fascination with the marine realm and proceeded to earn degrees in Ecology, Conservation, and Biodiversity and Oceanography from the University of California, Davis.
 Amanda is thrilled to be the 2021 Our World-Underwater Scholarship Society Dr. Lee H. Somers Scientific Diving Intern with AAUS where she will be able pursue her two passions: science and the sea.